OpenChirp/easybits-service/README.md

 upon receiving a new device to link.
 * It uses the device's pubsub topic.
 * It assumes `/transducer` device subtopic prefix
+This second call could now be eliminated, since pubsub info is now sent with device events.